Posted May 1, 2020; Updated June 5, 2020

 - Lastly, our employees are strongly encouraged to mask in the community and not travel to any hotspots around the U.S.

 More Information: GRHS’ COVID-19 Resource Hub and GRHS Hotline Number to Call

-If you have possible symptoms of COVID-19, an RN at GRHS will review your symptoms, answer questions, and provide additional instructions.
-Please call (320) 334.5481 before going to a clinic or the ER.
+If you have symptoms of COVID-19, call (320) 334.5481 for screening, symptoms, testing information, and additional instruction.
+Please call before going to a clinic or the ER.
 This hotline is answered 24 hours a day.